-If you receive a non-assessable payment from a company (that is, a payment that is not a dividend), you need to adjust the cost base of the shares at the time of the payment.
+If you receive a non-assessable payment from a company (that is, a payment that is not a dividend or an amount that is taken to be a dividend for tax purposes), you need to adjust the cost base of the shares at the time of the payment.
+These payments will often be referred to as a return of capital.
 If the amount of the non-assessable payment is not more than the cost base of the shares at the time of payment, you reduce the cost base and reduced cost base by the amount of the payment.

 You make a capital gain if the amount of the non-assessable payment is more than the cost base of the shares.
 The amount of the capital gain is equal to the excess.
 If you make a capital gain, you reduce the cost base and reduced cost base of the shares to nil.
-You cannot make a capital loss from the making of a non-assessable payment.
+You cannot make a capital loss from the receipt of a non-assessable payment.